grittybobby/100-days-of-code/log.md

 Wednesday, May 7 2017
 Start the jQuery piece.
 My local code group does not seem to be too active.
 I will try to get my hour in during my lunch tomorrow.
 See what happens.

+DAY 7
+Thursday, May 8 2017
+I got the 1 hour in but besides that I am not able to do any posting.
+Went to bed at 12:30

+DAY 8
+Friday, May 9 2017
+Started getting into jQuery.
+It is really powerful.
+I lot to remember.
+I have to take notes and periodically read them over.
+Really enjoying this.
+Game 4 tonight.
+Looks like a sweep.